why Banco Bradesco S.A. [BBD] is a Good Choice for Investors After New Price Target of $5.05

 Banco Bradesco S.A.
-[NYSE: BBD] slipped around -0.16 points on Friday, while shares priced at $3.88 at the close of the session, down -3.96%.
+[NYSE: BBD] plunged by -$0.07 during the normal trading session on Friday and reaching a high of $4.14 during the day while it closed the day at $4.03.
 The company report on May 5, 2021 that Banco Bradesco SA to Host Earnings Call.

 Banco Bradesco SA (FRA:BREC) will be discussing their earnings results in their 2021 First Quarter Earnings call to be held on May 5, 2021 at 12:30 PM Eastern Time.